The Joey Bishop Show (TV series): Lost episode

 One Season 3 episode of The Joey Bishop Show is now considered lost.
 The episode, known only as #85, was filmed on November 15, 1963 and guest starred comedian and impressionist Vaughn Meader.
 Meader rose to fame in the early 1960s for his comedic impersonation of then-President John F. Kennedy featured on the popular comedy album The First Family.
-The episode centered around Meader performing his Kennedy impersonation in routines opposite Joey Bishop.
+The episode centered around Joey confusing Meader for the real President Kennedy and Meader performing other, non-Kennedy related routines from his musical/comedy stage act.
 A week after filming, President Kennedy was assassinated in Dallas.
-President Kennedy's death promptly ended Meader's career – his club bookings and television appearances were quickly canceled and his albums were pulled from stores.
-The episode featuring Meader was scheduled to air in February 1964, but was pulled by NBC.
+President Kennedy's death promptly ended Meader's career; his club bookings and television appearances were quickly canceled and his albums were pulled from stores.
+The episode featuring Meader was scheduled to air in February 1964, but was “scrapped”, or pulled from the schedule, by NBC.
 The episode never aired and was reportedly destroyed.

 Production

 The series was created by Louis F. Edelman and Danny Thomas who also served as the executive producer.
 The series was produced by Thomas' company, Bellmar Enterprises.
 It was filmed at Desilu Studios in front of a live studio audience, with a laugh track added during post-production for "sweetening" purposes.

-Upon its debut on NBC in 1961, The Joey Bishop Show was telecast in black-and-white during its first season except for five episodes which were filmed and broadcast in color to promote parent company RCA's color television sets on special "all color nights" which included episodes of "Wagon Train."
+Upon its debut on NBC in 1961, The Joey Bishop Show was telecast in black-and-white during its first season except for five episodes which were filmed and broadcast in color to promote parent company RCA's color television sets on special "all color nights" which included episodes of Wagon Train.
 Those episodes were broadcast on October 4, 1961; November 1, 1961; December 6, 1961; February 7, 1962; and March 14, 1962.
 The series second and third seasons were fully broadcast in color.
 After the series moved to CBS for the 1964–65 season, it reverted to black-and-white.